pslucas0212/AWS-Technology/README.md

   - Connect on-premises with the cloud
   - Move backups to the loud
 - AWS Backup - Backup helps you manage data backups across multiple data services.
 Integrates with EC2, EBS, EFS and more.
 Backup plan includes frequency and retention
+- Studying for the Exam
+  - EFS
+    - Don't forget EFS only supports Linux file systems.
+  - Instance store
+    - Don't forget instance store volumes are ephemeral or temporary.
+  - EBS
+    - Understand the use cases for EBS.
+  - Storage Gateway
+    - Storage Gateway supports hybrid models.

+#### Content Delivery
+A CDN is a mechanism to deliver content quickly and efficiently based on geographic location.
+Latency simply means the time it takes to respond to a request.
+Low latency is good!

+- CloudFront - CloudFront is a CDN that delivers data and applications globally with low latency.
+  - Content globally available or restrict base on location
+  - Speeds up delivery of static and dynamic web content
+  - edge locations to cache content
+  - Good for:
+    - S3 static websites
+    - Prevent Attacks - DDOS and geo restictions
+    - IP address blocking
+  - If data not available at the edge, CloudFront retreives data from the origin
+- Amazon Global Accelerator - Global Accelerator sends your users through the AWS global network when accessing your content, speeding up delivery.
+  - Improves latency and availability of single-Region applications
+  - Sends traffic through the AWS global network infrastructure
+  - 60% performance boost
+  - Automatically re-routes traffic to healthy available regional endpoints
+- S3 Transfer Acceleration - S3 Transfer Acceleration improves content uploads and downloads to and from S3 buckets.
+  - Fast transfer of files over long distances
+  - Uses CloudFront’s globally distributed edge locations
+  - Customers around the world can upload to a central bucket
+- Studying for the Exam
+  - CloudFront
+    - Don't forget CloudFront allows for global distribution of content.
+  - Security Features
+    - Don't forget CloudFront has security features like DDoS protection and geo-restriction.
+  - Global Accelerator
+    - Remember Global Accelerator provides low latency.
+  - S3 Transfer Acceleration
+    - Remember S3 Transfer Acceleration provides fast transfer of files over long distances.

 #### Networking
 Networking connects computers together and allows for the sharing of data and applications, around the globe, in a secure manner using virtual routers, firewalls, and network management services.